SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 The SAS built-in comprises:

-- Ground cables in between the conductors to minimize interference.
+- Ground cables between the conductors to minimize interference.

 Typically, SAS drives are used to deliver high enterprise performance and sustain heavy loads.